jamescarruthers/PlotteRXY/Hardware/4WD_mounts/readme.md

 This is currently experimental and untested.

-You do not need these mounts if y

 This mount replaces the standard pulley mounts.

+You do not need these mounts if you are only running two motors.
+If you plan to upgrade to 4WD later then you can use these mounts without the motors.

 Use the following procedure to make sure the pulley teeth are synchronised.